StorefrontTV Season 3: On Maintenance

 Wednesday June 24, 2020 – Wednesday September 30, 2020

 JUMP TO EPISODES

-Tune in below on Wednesday, September 16th from 6:00-6:20 pm ET for Episode 13: Re-model by Rafael Domenech.
+Tune in below on Wednesday, September 23rd from 6:00-6:05 pm ET for Episode 14: Cistern by Vivien Sansour, the final episode of the season.
 To watch episodes from past weeks, see episode description sections below, or check out our YouTube playlist.

 StorefrontTV is an online broadcast channel created in 2014 that presents experimental programming about the built environment.
 In 2020, Storefront launches the third season of StorefrontTV with the theme On Maintenance.